CiscoDevNet/exanic-debug-dump/README.md

 ## Supported Python Versions

-This script must be run using Python 2.
-No other Python version is currently supported.
-Support for Python 3 will be added when Python 3 becomes the new default Python interpreter among the plurality of Linux distributions.
+This script can be run using Python 2 or Python 3.

 ## Versioning